awsdocs/aws-rust-developer-guide-v1/doc_source/logging.md

 ## Basic logging<a name="logger"></a>

-Since tracing works with the facade exposed by the [log](https://docs.rs/log/0.4.14/log) crate, you can use crates like [env\_logger](https://crates.io/crates/env_logger) to easily see logs emitted by the SDK.
+Since tracing works with the facade exposed by the [log](https://docs.rs/log/0.4.14/log) crate, you can use crates like [env\_logger](https://crates.io/crates/env_logger) to easily see log messages emitted by the SDK\.

 The first step is to add a reference to **env\_logger** in your **Cargo\.toml** file: